Devsh-Graphics-Programming/Nabla/include/nbl/ext/Cameras/README.md

 of every rig's internal state, so each new camera kind has to answer for fragments it does not own.
 The README in that folder explains what has to be true before any of it comes back.

+A few small helpers followed later for the same reason, 61_UI being their only user: syncing a dynamic perspective FOV into a projection entry (`CCameraProjectionUtilities`), whole-file read/write (`CFileUtilities`) and the stable string names of key codes and mouse buttons (`CInputCodeNames`).

 ## TL;DR

 If you want to know which type to touch first, use this table.